Skip to content

 Navigation & Modes

 piespector is modal.
-The same key can mean different things depending on whether you are browsing a page, editing a field, filtering results, or viewing a response.
+The same key can mean different things depending on whether you are browsing a page, editing a field, choosing a dropdown value, using jump mode, or viewing a response.

 • Esc exits the current interaction mode when that mode supports leaving